QueenLesh/git-basic-exercises/README.md

-//Random things adding to the file so i can commit
 //some more text for the 3rd commit on the readme file
+//cancelled the 1st comment as i saved it as initial commit